 Broodman Debating Trophy.-All students are eligible for intramural debating in competition for the silver cup awarded by Dr. G. J. Broodman.
-The names of the three winners are inscribed on this cup.
-Calvin as a member of the Michigan Debating League, each year puts into the field two teams to meet other colleges.
-The intercollegiate debaters are chosen by faculty judges from those who participate in the intramural debates.
+The names of the two winners are inscribed on this cup.
+Calvin as a member of the Michigan Intercollegiate Speech League, each year puts into the field several teams to meet other colleges.

-Heyboer Prize.-Mr. G. A. Heyboer of Grand Rapids has given three prizes in oratory for women, of \$15.00, \$10.00, and \$5.00.
+HEYBOER PRIZE.-Mr. G. A. Heyboer of Grand Rapids has given three prizes in oratory for women, of \$15.00, \$10.00, and \$5.00.
 The first prize winner represents Calvin in the state oratorical contest of the Michigan Intercollegiate Speech League held in March of each year.